The history of the Dakar Rally

-Since that first victory, Yamaha has gone on to write a significant chapter in the Dakar Rally’s history with Stéphane Peterhansel.
-The talented Frenchman claimed an incredible record of six Dakar titles in 1991, 1992, 1993, 1995, 1997 and 1998 aboard a Yamaha motorcycle before switching to four wheels, in the car category.
-To this date no rider has matched Stéphane Peterhansel's record number of wins.
+Since that first victory, Yamaha has gone on to write a significant chapter in Dakar Rally’s history with Stéphane Peterhansel.
+The talented Frenchman claimed an incredible record of six Dakar titles with wins in 1991, 1992, 1993, 1995, 1997 and 1998 aboard his Yamaha motorcycle before switching to four wheels and the car category.
+To this day no rider has matched Stéphane Peterhansel's record number of wins.

-In 2008 the rally had to be cancelled due to safety concerns.
-In 2009, the rally left Africa and found its new home in Latin America, where a loyal public welcomed the event with open arms and followed the riders with great enthusiasm.
-The transition proved a successful one as the Dakar Rally has remained on the continent ever since.
+In 2008 the rally had to be cancelled due to safety concerns and returned in 2009 after leaving Africa and finding a new home in Latin America, where a loyal public welcomed the event with open arms and followed the riders with great enthusiasm.

 Moving to the shifting sands of Saudi Arabia for 2020 marked the start of a new era for the Dakar Rally.
 Returning for 2021, the 43rd edition of the world’s most prestigious rally event starts on January 3.

 Stage 1 | Jan 3 | Jeddah to Bisha | Total: 622 km | SS: 277 km

 Stage 2 | Jan 4 | Bisha to Wadi Al Dawasir | Total: 685 km | SS: 457 km

 Stage 3 | Jan 5 | Wadi Al Dawasir to Wadi Al Dawasir | Total: 630 km | SS: 403 km